Poetry of Mao Zedong: Swimming (1956)

+Mao wrote "Swimming" in June 1956.

+The poem's imagery contrasts the physicality and freedom of water with the limitations of Beijing.

 The Great Stone Wall is one of the first references to the Three Gorges Dam.
 The Tortoise and the Snake refers to two mountains in Wuhan.
-He had previously referenced the two mountains in the his previous poem The Yellow Crane Tower.
+He had previously referenced the two mountains in his previous poem The Yellow Crane Tower.
 The bridge in question completes the final section of the Beijing Guangzhou railway.
 The incomplete railroad was again referenced previously in the Yellow Crane Tower.

+The poem evokes the changes intended to transform China through collectivization of agriculture and industrial production.

+Farewell to the God of Plague (1958)

+Mao wrote "Farewell to the God of Plague" to commemorate a successful public health campaign during the Great Leap Forward to eliminate Schistosomiasis in Yu Jiang County, Jiangxi.